tfluhr/test-project/docs/chapters/manuscripts.md

 repository.
 Styles provide visual structure to the text, and they also add semantic elements on the backend that can be more easily converted into Markdown format.
-In addition, applying styles will help to make your final OER accessible to screen readers.
+In addition, applying styles will help to make your final OER accessible to everyone.

 Use styles for the following content types: